mbitsnbites/leanfloat/LeanFloat-Specification.md

 *This section is non-normative.*

-The following binary floating-point formats, which are not specified in the IEEE 754 standard, are recognized by the LeanFloat with the sole purpose of providing a common definition:
+The following binary floating-point formats, which are not specified in the IEEE 754 standard, are recognized by the LeanFloat specification with the sole purpose of providing a common definition:

 | Name      | Common name         | Significand bits | Exponent bits | Exponent bias |
 | --------- | ------------------- | ---------------- | ------------- | ------------- |